NCAR/so-co2-airborne-obs/so-co2-airborne-obs/intro.md

 # Overview

-This book contains code to reproduce the analysis of Long et al. (2021).
+This book documents the analysis presented in {cite:t}`Long-Stephens-etal-2021`.

 ## Abstract